InquestGeronimo/tllm/README.md

   remove_unused_columns=True,          # Whether to remove columns not used by the model when using a dataset. run_name=f"run-name",                # Name of the experiment run, usually containing the project name and timestamp.
 ```
+The provided parameters, while not comprehensive, cover the most critical ones for fine-tuning.
+Particularly, `per_device_train_batch_size` and `learning_rate` are the most sensitive and influential during this process.